Is RJM Acquisitions Hurting Your Credit Score?

 RJM Acquisitions Reports False Collections

-RJM Acquisitions might report on your credit report that they are trying to collect a debt you don’t owe.
+RJM may report an account to the credit bureaus on a debt you don’t owe.
 They often buy debt from original creditors in bulk and don’t keep accurate paperwork of which person is tied to what debt.

-Most collection agencies, including RJM Acquisitions, are not interested in working with a consumer unless it results in them getting paid money.
+Most debt collectors are not interested in working with a consumer unless it results in them getting paid money.
 They won’t want to help you with cases of mistaken identity because it takes man hours away from what adds to the bottom line.
 You will have to use the law to force them to address the issue.
 One way to do that is by sending them a debt validation letter.

 Up-selling Secured Credit Cards

-RJM Acquisitions is particularly classy because they have partnered with Chase Bank to offer those with bad credit a secured credit card.
-This is troublesome because RJM Acquisitions may be the reason you have bad credit in the first place due to information they added to your credit report which is incomplete, inaccurate, or misleading.
+RJM is particularly classy because they have partnered with Chase Bank to offer those with bad credit a secured credit card.
+This is troublesome because they may be the reason you have bad credit in the first place due to information they added to your credit report which is incomplete, inaccurate, or misleading.

 Can you imagine a robber selling your own wallet back to you?

 Secured credit cards are a great tool for people trying to establish a positive line of credit after a history of missing their bills.
 However, you should never get a secured credit card offered by a collection agency.
 There are probably a lot of hidden fees.
-Also, any information a collection agency collects about you, in this case, RJM Acquisitions, can be used against you to collect the debt.
+Also, any information a debt collector collects about you, in this case, they can be used against you to collect the debt.

 Never give out information to a collection agency, they will use the information to make your life more miserable even if you don’t really owe the debt they are trying to collect.